-As you exercise, your muscles warm up, and you feel sweat forming on your brow.
+As you exercise, your muscles warm up and you feel sweat forming on your brow.
 Even your breath feels hot.
 Two ways your body regulates body temperature are perspiration and respiration.
 Your muscles need a steady flow of energy to keep working.

-Exercise and Body Temperature
+Effect of Exercise on Body Temperature

 Extra heat raises your body temperature, so your body needs to eliminate heat as quickly as possible.
-Temperature sensors tell the hypothalamus your body temperature is increasing, and something needs to lower it.
+Temperature sensors tell the hypothalamus in your brain that your body temperature is increasing, and something needs to lower it.

 Maintaining Body Temperature